Ted Jorgensen

 Theodore John Jorgensen Jr. (October 10, 1944 – March 16, 2015) was an American unicycle hockey player, the president of the world's first unicycle hockey club, and a bicycle shop owner-operator.
 He was the biological father of e‑commerce magnate Jeff Bezos.

 Jorgensen was born in Chicago to a Danish-American family that moved to Albuquerque when he was a teenager.
 Jorgensen was a unicyclist who performed at the Ringling Bros. and Barnum & Bailey Circus, and in 1962 became the president of Albuquerque Unicycle Club, the world's first unicycle hockey club.
 He married Jackie Gise in 1963 and fathered Jeff with her in 1964, before divorcing when Jeff was seventeen months old.
 After the separation, Jorgensen agreed to not contact either of them.

-Jorgensen owned a bicycle shop in Glendale, Arizona, and was married to his new wife, Linda.
+Jorgensen owned a bicycle shop in Glendale, Arizona, and was married to his second wife, Linda.
 In 2012, journalist Brad Stone informed Jorgensen that his biological son was an e-commerce billionaire, something Stone had discovered while doing research for his book, The Everything Store.
 Jorgensen died in 2015.